LLNL/cowc/COWC-M/README.md

 	This method will also count the number of each type of car and put it in a single file.
 So, this can be used to create counts of cars by type for each scene.

+(5) Please feel free to email me with questions and comments.

+	This source was updated January 2021 to support Python 3 and Windows OS.

 ----

 T. Nathan Mundhenk